Click images to view larger versions

 Those dark edges are bark that revealed the most breathtaking wood grains within the burl.
 It had been attached to a felled Maple tree that measured 2’ in diameter and 16’ long.
 Nature is stunning and truly the most inventive of Partners.

 5″ h, 8″ dia

-The creative process for this turned and sculpted piece was, not surprisingly, multi-stepped.
+The creative process for Oceania, called turned and sculpted, not surprisingly is multi-stepped.
 I began by turning the rough exterior contour on a lathe and then drilling a 1 ¼” diameter hole into the top center.
 The final form was achieved by sculpting both the inside and the outside faces to produce the undulations.